rathoretaruncodes/Checklist/README.md

 # Checklist

+INSTRUCTIONS:

+->Launch the application.
+->Click in the text box and enter your task.
+->Press Enter to add the task to the list.
+->To mark a task as complete, click on it.
+A strikethrough will appear, indicating that the task has been completed.
+->To remove a task from the list, click on the X symbol next to it.
+The task will be removed from the list.

 Here are some tips for using the Checklist effectively:

 ->BE SPECIFIC: When adding a task to your list, be as specific as possible.
 This will help you to stay focused and avoid procrastination.